SatLayer

 Operator Onboarding

 This page describes how to create an operator, register it in SatLayer, and create a vault on SatLayer testnet.
-SatLayer's testnet exists as a set of smart contracts on top of Babylon's own testnet bbn-test-5.
+SatLayer's testnet exists as a set of smart contracts on top of Babylon's own bbn-test-5.
 In order to onboard onto SatLayer testnet, operators have to complete the following steps: 1) Generate an address via a wallet app such as Keplr.

 2) Instantiate your address as a signer.